microsoft/typechat.net/README.md

             new LanguageModel(Config.LoadOpenAI())
         );

-**Project Goal**: develop frameworks that enable strongly typed programming with AI.
+**Goal**: develop frameworks that enable strongly typed programming with AI.
 Currently supported scenarios are shown in the examples.
 TypeChat.NET is in **active and rapid development** with frequent updates and refactoring.
 When in doubt, look at the code.
 Comments and documentation will improve as the code settles.

 # Assemblies
 TypeChat.NET consists of the following assemblies:
-* **TypeChat**: Translate user intent into strongly typed and validated objects.
-Also Classes for automatic exporting .NET types as Typescript schema.
-This schema is then sent to the AI.
-Also includes additional support for validating the returned JSON.
+* **TypeChat**: Classes (JsonTranslator<T>) that translate user intent into strongly typed and validated objects.
+Additionally includes:
+  * Support for automatically exporting .NET type information as schema expressed using the concise syntax of Typescript.
+This schema is sent to language models.
+  * Validation of returned JSON.

-* **TypeChat.Program**: Classes to synthesize, validate and execute ***JSON programs***
+* **TypeChat.Program**: Classes to synthesize, validate and run  ***JSON programs***

 * **TypeChat.SemanticKernel**: Integration with Microsoft Semantic Kernel - access to language models, support for Semantic Kernel Plugins, Embeddings and Semantic Memory